 That is sleep deprivation staring back at you.
 Imagine what could happen if you needed to be sharp, real sharp, able to react correctly, quickly and smoothly to any development with decisiveness to some emergency and you are 36 hours on after serious stress, and exertion, with no sleep.
 Not pretty to consider.

 I Don’t Have Time for This.
-Can I Cheat the Sandman?
+Can I Fool the Sandman?

 Barring any of the above, you will need to surrender to sleep eventually to recharge.